 As the capital of the Netherlands, Amsterdam is packed with plenty of history and beautiful scenery.
 Known as the “Venice of the North”, Amsterdam is a truly historic city that has given the world people like Vincent van Gogh and stunning tulip gardens.
-This article will help you organize your 5 days in Amsterdam so you can experience as much as you possibly can in this city on your short trip.
+This itinerary will help you organize your 5 days in Amsterdam so you can experience as much as you possibly can in this city on your short trip.

-How to spend 5 days in Amsterdam, a comprehensive itinerary
+How to Spend 5 Days in Amsterdam, a Comprehensive Itinerary

 Where to stay in Amsterdam

 A 4-star luxury hotel offering river views, just 10 minutes on foot from the city centre.
 It offers spacious rooms with free wi-fi, a minibar, satellite TV and tea and coffee making facilities.
 Other hotel amenities include a wellness centre with a gym, a restaurant serving international cuisine and a bar.
 Great location next to the cruise terminal if you start or finish a cruise in Amsterdam.

 Pillows Anna van den Vondel Hotel Amsterdam

 Located next to the Vondelpark, the hotel has 31 rooms some with a private terrace or French balcony.
 Other room amenities include a TV, a minibar, tea and coffee making facilities and free Wi-Fi.
 The hotels is conveniently located close to the Van Gogh Museum and Rijksmuseum.

 Situated next to Dam square this fashion hotel offers from 1 star to 5-star rooms each one uniquely decorated by students of the fashion school and Dutch designers.
 Breakfast is served all day at the on-site Stock cafe and Wi-Fi is free of charge.